What Is Vacant Home Insurance?

 Is vacant home insurance required by my mortgage lender?

-In most cases, yes — your mortgage lender requires you to maintain continuous property insurance on the home, even while it's vacant.
+In most cases, yes.
+Your mortgage lender requires you to maintain continuous property insurance on the home, even while it's vacant, including coverage for fire, vandalism, and malicious mischief.
 If your standard policy's vacancy clause voids coverage and you don't replace it with a vacant home policy, you could be in violation of your mortgage agreement.
 Lenders may even force-place insurance on your behalf, which is typically far more expensive and less comprehensive than purchasing your own coverage.
+Understanding why continuous coverage matters can save you thousands.

 Can I just leave my standard homeowners policy active on a vacant home?

 Technically you can keep paying the premium, but your insurer may deny claims that fall under the vacancy exclusion.
-If they discover the home has been vacant beyond the policy's threshold, coverage for vandalism, theft, and water damage may be voided — even if you're still paying premiums.
-In some cases, the insurer may also non-renew or cancel your policy when they find out.
-The bottom line: paying for coverage that won't pay out isn't protection — it's just a bill.
+If they discover the home has been vacant beyond the policy's threshold, coverage for vandalism, theft, and water damage may be voided, even if you're still paying premiums.
+Some 2026 policy forms now allow insurers to deny all claims, not just a narrow subset, if you don't report the occupancy change.
+Paying for coverage that won't pay out isn't protection, it's just a bill.

 Does vacant home insurance cover renovation-related damage?